andymcmillan/andymcmillan/forsale.md

 I had a beautiful single-speed bicycle custom built by Mission Bicycle in August 2012.
 It has sat in my studio, basically unused, since clearing customs.
 You can [check out the specification](http://goodonpaper.com/bicycle), or [email me](mailto:andy@goodonpaper.com) if you’re interested.

 ## I’m selling my whiteboard.
 It’s an aluminum frame magnetic whiteboard, 1m x 1.5m / 3.2 ft x 4.9 ft.
 In immaculate condition.
-Purchased from Viking Direct for £90 not too long ago, yours for £40.
+Purchased from Viking Direct for £90 not too long ago, yours for £50.
 [Email me](mailto:andy@goodonpaper.com) if you’re interested.

+## I’m selling my Cards Against Humanity.
+I have one set of the UK edition mixed with the first 4 expansion packs, which is yours for £40.
+I also have a full US edition, which is yours for £15.
+Everything is in excellent condition, [email me](mailto:andy@goodonpaper.com) if you’re interested.